-With a Gross National Income (GNI) per capita of US\$1,510 in 20111, Nicaragua is one of the poorest countries in Latin America.
-Although the situation has improved recently, approximately 42 percent of the country's 6.0 million inhabitants2 still live below the poverty line and one out of every seven live in extreme poverty.
+With a Gross National Income (GNI) per capita of US\$1,510 in 2011, Nicaragua is one of the poorest countries in Latin America.
+Although the situation has improved recently, approximately 42 percent of the country's 6.0 million inhabitants still live below the poverty line and one out of every seven live in extreme poverty.
 Indigenous peoples and ethnic communities, who account for approximately 5 percent of the total population, have particularly experienced deprivation and social exclusion along the country's history.
 More than half of Nicaraguans live in urban areas (57 percent), yet poverty remains largely a rural phenomenon.
 Importantly, the country's economic performance has improved over the last decade resulting in moderate growth of roughly 3.2 percent per annum.
+Following the 2008-2009 global economic crisis, Nicaragua has had a stronger economic recovery than its Central American neighbors, and at 5.4 percent in 2011, its growth rate was the second highest in a decade.
+In 2012, the Nicaraguan economy grew 5.2 percent.
 The challenge over the longer term is to sustain higher growth rates to accelerate poverty reduction through sustainable improvements in productivity and consequently income growth across the population.